ekougs/svn_to_git/README.md

 --repair-branches : To use if first commit pointer of some of the branches points to nothing.
 This option automatically links branches to previous commit in time on master.

 --allowed-branches : Provide a file path where are stored branches you want to keep in your git repo.
-Format is simple, one branch name per line
+Format is simple, one branch name per line.

-Run "mvn clean package" to build the jar with dependencies which you can run.
+Run "mvn clean package" to build the jar (can be found in target/tools) with dependencies which you can run.

+In target/tools, you will also find the branch repair tool which can be run alone.
+This one takes no argument.

-It MUST be run with Java 7+ JVM.
+These tools MUST be run with Java 7+ JVM.